 Patchouli resonates with the root chakra, which makes it a good ally for grounding.
 It helps us to tune in to ourselves and accept who we are fully and so we can stay aligned with our convictions, visions and ideas.
 Patchouli connects us to our roots and is helpful in helping us to tap into our ancestral strengths.

 It has an opening effect on our spirit and our perception of life.
-It holds the space for us so we can move forward serenely and sure-footedly through any negative self-beliefs, fears, anxieties or self-restrictions and take the path forward that we really desire, which makes it a great ally for the times we are living at the moment.
+It holds the space for us so we can move forward serenely and sure-footedly through any negative self-beliefs, fears, anxieties or self-restrictions and take the path forward that we really desire, which makes it a great ally for the times we are living in the moment.

 If you are feeling overwhelmed, stressed, mentally and emotionally nervous keep patchouli on you and smell it from the bottle as needed.
 It stimulates physically and mentally in a positive way while keeping us centered and grounded at the same time.